Peanut Allergy Treatment in NYC

 Oral Immunotherapy and Allergy Drops for Peanut Allergies

 Peanut allergy makes life more difficult for millions of people.
 Nearly 6 million U.S. children and teens — about 8 percent, or two per classroom — have food allergies.
 In children, allergy to peanuts, which can be life-threatening, has gone up more than 21 percent since 2010.
 And peanuts are the LEADING cause of food allergy deaths in the United States.

-With the rise in food allergies in children and adults, anxiety-ridden measures such as scouring ingredient lists, sitting at special lunch tables at school, having to get airlines to remove all peanuts from the plane and carrying an EpiPen at all times have become routine for individuals and families with severe peanut allergies.
+With the rise in food allergies in children and adults, anxiety-ridden measures such as scouring ingredient lists, sitting at special lunch tables at school, having to get airlines to remove all peanuts from the plane and carrying epinephrine at all times have become routine for individuals and families with severe peanut allergies.
 The most shocking statistic is the 30 years ago, doctors would rarely see patients with a severe food allergy.

 How Do We Treat Dangerous Peanut Allergies?

 A critical challenge for those living with peanut allergy is distinguishing between food products that are 100 percent safe to eat, and those that may trigger an allergy episode.
 For some people, the allergy can be significant enough to lead to anaphylaxis, a severe, life-threatening reaction.
 Because there was no approved treatment for peanut allergy, the standard of care has been a strict elimination diet and the timely administration of rescue medications in case of an allergic reaction on accidental exposure.

-Until recently avoidance and rescue medications like EpiPens were the best way to deal with food allergies but now there are new treatments to help build up a tolerance to food allergies like peanuts.
+Until recently avoidance and rescue medications like epinephrine were the best way to deal with food allergies but now there are new treatments to help build up a tolerance to food allergies like peanuts.

 At Mitchell Medical Group we have two options for treating patients with peanut allergies: